Strathmore Wills and Estates Lawyers

 How long does estate administration take in Alberta?

 The time required to administer an estate depends on its complexity, the nature of the assets, whether probate is required, and whether disputes arise among beneficiaries.
-Some estates can be administered within months, while others may take significantly longer.
+Some estates can be administered relatively quickly, while more complicated estates may take significantly longer.

 Can a will be challenged in Alberta?